Table of Contents

 5.1.2.
 Populations in The SADC Region

 Market size is a key determinant of the demand for natural gas.
 All else being equal, more people equates to higher demand.
-In the SADC region there are several population centers of over 1m people (Figure 7).
-By 2025, these spread to several inland locations; Harare, Lusaka, Mbuji-Mayi and Lubambashi and an ever-growing Gauteng area in South Africa.
+In the SADC region, there are several population centres of over 1m people (Figure 7).
+By 2025, these spread to several inland locations; Harare, Lusaka, Mbuji-Mayi and Lubumbashi and an ever-growing Gauteng area in South Africa.

 The largest population centres (14-16m) are concentrated in Dar es Salaam, Johannesburg and Kinshasha, with Dar es Salaam being the only that is a coastal city with port access for shipping.
 Luanda, Cape Town, Ethekweni (Durban), Antananarivo and Maputo are all significant centres (5-8m), with Antananarivo being the only non-coastal city of significant population.

 Short sea shipping is an option for the coastal centres, while for smaller towns a mixture of piping and road/rail transport is necessary.
 For a location like Kinshasa, river barging may be appropriate but is likely to be cheaper via pipeline.